 Would you be able to beat a monkey with a stick?
 I mean really beat it.
 Hit it more than once, repeatedly in fact.
 Disable it.
 More than one monkey too.
 A handful.
 A gang.
-An army?
+An army of monkeys?

 These were the questions I had been asking myself since arriving in Shimla.
 Apparently, I had entered a world inhabited by aggressively territorial monkeys and people who sold sticks to provide protection against them.
 My mind constantly mulled over the key components of my quandary: A stick.
 A monkey.
 Beating the monkey with the stick.